Andrew Benintendi Player Props: White Sox vs. Braves

 Andrew Benintendi At The Plate

-- He has gone deep in one of 82 games, and in 0.3% of his plate appearances.
+- He has hit a long ball in one of 83 games, and in 0.3% of his plate appearances.

-- In 23.2% of his games this season, Benintendi has notched at least one RBI.
-In four of those games (4.9%) he recorded two or more RBI.
+- In 24.1% of his games this year, Benintendi has had at least one RBI.
+He's picked up more than one in 6.0% and driven in three or more of his team's runs in one contest.

-- He has scored in 35 of 82 games this year, and more than once 4 times.
+- In 36 of 83 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.